 Digital learning assessment tools, including digital course evaluation surveys, allow academic departments and programs to more efficiently and effectively assess student learning at the course and program levels.

-Based on research, the tools support more robust, sustainable and evidence-based data collection and reporting.
+Based on research, digital tools support more robust, sustainable and evidence-based data collection and reporting.
 Additional benefits include:

 - Accessible and flexible